 Welcome to the dedicated page of the 2000 miniseries officially entitled Frank Herbert’s Dune.
 There already is a summary of this series on the page in which I discuss all of the film and series adaptations.
 Frank Herbert’s Dune is a series from 2000 by director John Harrison featuring a large ensemble cast.
-Paul Atreides was played by Alex Newman, Lady Jessica by Saskia Reeves, Duke Leto by William Hurt and the Baron Harkonnen by Ian McNeice.
+Alec Newman plays Paul Atreides, Lady Jessica by Saskia Reeves, Duke Leto by William Hurt and the Baron Harkonnen by Ian McNeice.
 Julie Cox plays Princess Irulan Corrino and Giancarlo Giannini the Padishah Emperor Shaddam IV.
-Despite this adaptation being made for TV with only a shoe-string budget efforts were made to give it a cinematic feel.
-Perhaps sensing the future convergence of TV an film the series was filmed on the then new 2.00:1 aspect ration called Univisium.
-Though it was only broadcast in 1.78:1.
+Despite this adaptation intended for TV with only a shoe-string budget it has a cinematic feel.
+Perhaps sensing the future convergence of TV an film the series used the then new 2.00:1 aspect ration called Univisium.
+Though it only broadcast in 1.78:1.

 The series was made as a three-part series and is on the main an orthodox adaptation of the novel.
 The first part deals with events up to and including the fall of House Atreides.
 Part two deals with Paul and Jessica integrating with the Fremen warriors.
 Jessica undergoes the spice agony and successfully converts it into the water of life.
 Meanwhile Irulan unravels the plot the Baron Harkonnen and her own father has instigated against House Atreides.
 In Part 3 Paul also undergoes the spice agony and the final confrontation between Houses Harkonnen, Corrino and Paul’s Fremen warriors ensues.